-Any party may file a request for appeal ("Request for Appeal"), but it must be submitted in writing to the Title IX Coordinator within 5 business days of the delivery of the Notice of Outcome.
+Any party may file a request for appeal ("Request for Appeal"), but it must be submitted in writing to the Title IX Coordinator within (5) business days of the delivery of the Notice of Outcome.

-A 4-member appeal\ panel chosen from the Pool will be designated by the Title IX Coordinator OR a single Appeal Decision-maker will Chair the appeal.
-No appeal panelists (Decision-maker) will have been involved in the process previously, including any dismissal appeal that may have been heard earlier in the process.
+A three-member appeal panel chosen from the Pool will be designated by the Title IX Coordinator OR a single Appeal Decision-maker will Chair the appeal.
+No appeal panelists will have been involved in the process previously, including any dismissal appeal that may have been heard earlier in the process.

-The Request for Appeal will be forwarded to the Appeal Chair for consideration to determine if the request meets the grounds for appeal (a Review for Standing).
+The Request for Appeal will be forwarded to the Appeal Chair for consideration to determine if the request meets the grounds for appeal.